MerginMaps/mobile/docs/developers/publishing.md

 Now it should appear in https://appstoreconnect.apple.com/ so you can publish it on appstore/testflight

+1. Release on TestFlight -> test on all devices
+2. If the tests are going well -> release on app store

 Note: Make sure you tag the repo and write down build number. also tag input-sdk